create3000/x_ite/docs/_posts/tutorials/animating-transforms.md

 - A list of key positions for a movement path
 - A time at which to be at each position

-An interpolatorsolator node converts an input time to an output position
+An interpolator node converts an input time to an output position

-- When a time is in between two key positions, the interpolatorsolator computes an intermediate position
+- When a time is in between two key positions, the interpolator computes an intermediate position

 ## Interpolating positions